Martins3/loongson-dune/Readme.md

     1. why : signal handler is executed when return from syscall or interrupt, in dune, it means host's syscall/interrupt return
     2. so what : profil(3) is based on signal handler in which pc is sampled.
 What is sampled in fact is host process's pc.

+5. if seccomp(2) doesn't permit ioctl, then every syscall is forbidden.

 ## Advantage over Standford Dune
 1. No kernel module.